 Growing up, and well into adulthood, I participated and witnessed ceremonies and rituals that have had a direct influence on how and why I make dance offerings for the earth, humans, and more-than-human.
 The pulsating rhythms of the feast day dances and drums, the ritual burning of incense and piñon, the sights and smells of community food making, and the welcoming of all to sit down and eat, play a profound role in my life as a person, as an artist.
 I am deeply aware of the significance of performing an offering for an audience of one, none, or many.
 I know that even in the absence of humans, the offering is received by the earth energies, the lands, waters and animals, and ancestors.
 My background, known and unknown, are the guiding light behind my intuition to dance, gather for healing, and practice and unleash deep gratitude for this life and our earth mother.

-i have a unique relationship to identity: i was adopted in southern New Mexico, near the borderlands, and was raised in Pueblo Territory, more specifically Albuquerque. i do not have a formal affiliation to one Nation or Tribe, the only link i have to my Indigeneity is through ongoing DNA research that locates my roots of origin between México and north america. as i continue my journey of research and discovery surrounding my adoption, i am proud to embody and practice the teachings from my homeland, my Walatowa (Pueblo of Jemez) family and the visions passed down to me from the Ancestors i have only greeted in my dreams.
+i have a unique relationship to identity: i was adopted in southern New Mexico, near the borderlands, and was raised in Pueblo Territory, more specifically Albuquerque. i do not have a formal affiliation to one Nation or Tribe, the only link i have to my Indigeneity is through ongoing DNA research that locates my roots of origin between México and north america. as i continue my journey of research and discovery surrounding my adoption, i am proud to embody and practice the teachings from my homeland and the visions passed down to me from the Ancestors i have only greeted in my dreams.

 as i unearth the unknown, i am also reminded of what i do not know about the parents who raised me, beloved parents who did their best to survive and “succeed” in a colonial-settler world. descending from Mexico and Spain, my parents have their own histories that have the potential to reveal and revitalize stories of truth and resilience.